leanghoun/leanghoun.github.io/docs/voron-trident/mods-tweaks.md

 ## Titanium Backers

 The aluminum frame undergoes some amount of [thermal expansion](https://github.com/tanaes/whopping_Voron_mods/tree/main/extrusion_backers) as the chamber heats up.
 One way to counteract this is to brace the key extrusions with a secondary type of metal.
-I sourced titanium backers from [3DMakerParts](https://3dmakerparts.com/products/titanium-extrusion-backers-v2-4-trident?variant=40926558093519) and the add-ons for M3x6 screws, M3x8 screws, and M3 t-nuts.Stainless steel backers are cheaper, but heavier.
+I sourced titanium backers from [3DMakerParts](https://3dmakerparts.com/products/titanium-extrusion-backers-v2-4-trident?variant=40926558093519) and the add-ons for M3x6 screws, M3x8 screws, and M3 t-nuts.
+Stainless steel backers are cheaper, but heavier.
 The weights for the individual backers are as follows:
 * Left extrusion backer - 78.7 gr
 * Gantry extrusion backer - 48.0 gr
 * Right extrusion backer - 76.6 gr